EN HOTEL APARTMENT SYTLE

 From Haneda Airport

-- Take the Keikyu Line Airport Express (direct to the Toei Asakusa Line)
+- Take the Keikyu Line Airport Express with direct service to the Toei Asakusa Line.

-From Narita Airport- Take the Keisei Skyliner to Ueno Station.
-Approx. 50 minutes.
+From Narita Airport- Take the Keisei Skyliner to Ueno Station (Approx. 50 min.)

-- Transfer to the Ueno Station of Tokyo Metro Ginza Line, approx. 5 minutes by foot, get off at Asakusa Station.
+- Transfer to the Tokyo Metro Ginza Line at Ueno Station.

-- Take the Keikyu Line Airport Express (direct to the Toei Asakusa Line)
+About 7 minutes on foot from Exit 1. - Take the Keikyu Line Airport Express with direct service to the Toei Asakusa Line.

 -